Freshpinguin/TopicAnalysisRUWTweets/Papers/papers.md

 K-Flexibles LDA:
 Charemza, MMakarova, Rybinski (2022)

-### [6]: The first two Minths in the War in Ukraine through Topic Modelling and Sentiment Analysis.
+### [6]: The first two Months in the War in Ukraine through Topic Modelling and Sentiment Analysis.

 Building a technical solution for capturing topics and sentiments discussed by ukrainian speaking telegram users ~10.000 Messages from first two months of the war.
 Number of topics modelled: